Last updated 23/04/2018

 In terms of reliability, one thing clearly gives diesel the upper hand – the lack of an ignition system.
 An ignition system does not exist in a diesel engine, completely eliminating that failure mode.
 Generating and propagating high voltages in small spaces is inherently unreliable.
 The system is sensitive to the effects of dirt, moisture, gap clearances, wear and insulation degradation.
 There is no way around it.
 High voltages are difficult to control with the precision that a petrol engine demands.
 Many roadside breakdowns in petrol engines are related to the ignition system.
 Resistance to water favours diesel for the same reason – the lack of an ignition system means splashes of water or extreme humidity are less likely to stop the engine when compared to petrol.

-Petrol engines generally have higher specific power than diesel engines and so a similarly sized engine will have more power.
+Petrol engines generally have higher specific power than diesel engines and so, for similarly sized petrol and diesel engines, the petrol will usually have significantly more peak power.
 They are also cheaper to make, so that the same model vehicle will likely have a bigger capacity petrol engine compared to the diesel variant in order to keep the price differential within certain limits.
-So, if you want performance, a petrol is better.
-Petrol vehicles are more fun to drive in terms of outright performance.
+So, if you want performance, a petrol engine is better.

 Diesel engines are more expensive than petrol engines.
 So in terms of initial expenditure, petrol has the upper hand.
 You’ll get the same car with more power but at a cheaper price when going for petrol.
 The difference is significant, perhaps in the order of a few thousand dollars.

 Because of the long life of diesel engines, they generally hold their value better when compared to petrol engines.
 So although the initial price is more for a diesel, the gap is closed when it comes to selling and you take into account the net capital outlay.
 I think petrol may still have the upper hand, but not by much.